matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/Plugin.md

 ### `getPluginName()` <a name="getPluginName"></a>

-Returns the plugin&#039;s base class name without the namespace, e.g., &quot;UserCountry&quot; when the plugin class is &quot;Piwik\Plugins\UserCountry\UserCountry&quot;.
+Returns the plugin's base class name without the namespace, e.g., "UserCountry" when the plugin class is "Piwik\Plugins\UserCountry\UserCountry".

 #### Signature